Our streetwear sizing guide for Asians will help you find the best fit.

 Our streetwear sizing guide for Asians is a compilation of information and tips from streetwear community threads and experienced buyers.

-In this edition of the sizing guide, we home in on three popular streetwear brands – Supreme, Palace, Kith, Pleasures, Noah, Off-White, FOG Essentials, and Palm Angels.
+In this edition of the sizing guide, we home in on some of the most popular streetwear brands – Supreme, Palace, Kith, Pleasures, Noah, Off-White, FOG Essentials, and Palm Angels.

 Key tip: Supreme’s Fall/Winter 2017 drops saw cotton tees arriving in sizes bigger than that of previous seasons’.
-Those who have been sizing up for drops that arrived between 2014 to Spring/Summer 2017 should not size up for the FW17 releases.
+Those who have been sizing up for drops that arrived between 2014 to Spring/Summer 2017 should not size up for the FW17 releases onwards.

 FAQ 1: I generally wear a medium.
 What size should I get for Supreme?

-Answer: Go TTS (“true to size”) for tee collections pre-2014 and for FW17 drops.
+Answer: Go TTS (“true to size”) for tee collections pre-2014 and for FW17 drops onwards.
 Size up to a large for collections that dropped between 2014 and Spring/Summer 2017.

 Answer: Since the size change mentioned in the key tip above affects only cotton tees, we recommend sticking to TTS for the “cut and sew” tees, hoodies, sweatshirts and jackets.
 For Fall/Winter drops, though, expect a tighter fit for the hoodies, sweatshirts and jackets due to the thickness of such apparel.

-Additional resource: Check out these comprehensive size charts for the Supreme FW17 releases on seiour.com.
+Additional resource: Check out the new tee size chart for Supreme FW17 releases onwards.
 Also worth a read is this guide to shrinking or stretching your Supreme gear.

 Key tip: Compared to the sizing of Supreme drops from 2014-SS 2017, Palace apparel has been known to be half a size bigger.
-But, with Supreme sizing up its gear for the FW17 drop, the sizing of both brands are now similar.
+But, with Supreme sizing up its gear from the FW17 drops onwards, the sizing of both brands are now similar.